RAPID C-19 is a multi-agency initiative. It aims to get treatments for COVID-19 to NHS patients quickly and safely.

 Rapid regulatory signal and process

-The MHRA considers how to accelerate the regulatory access to the identified treatments.
-This includes licence extensions and revisions as well as approaches for previously unlicensed drugs.
+The MHRA considers how to speed up regulatory access to the treatments identified.
+This includes licence extensions and revisions, as well as approaches for previously unlicensed drugs.

 Application of regulatory signal to patient access

 NHS England and NHS Improvement makes sure the selected treatments can be delivered.
-This could include developing a commissioning policy or initiating an evidence review.
+This could include developing a commissioning policy or starting an evidence review.

 Health technology assessment or licensing

-NICE starts the HTA process and the MHRA completes any remaining licensing arrangements for each of the selected treatments.
+NICE starts the Health Technology Assessment (HTA) process.
+The MHRA completes any remaining licensing arrangements for each of the selected treatments.